jdold07/codewars-kata-archive-creator/README.md

 ## **What it does...**

-Designed to to access Kata information and a user's completed Kata information provided through the [Codewars.com](https://www.codewars.com) API.
+Designed to access Kata information and a user's completed Kata information provided through the [Codewars.com](https://www.codewars.com) API.
 Then, armed with that, produce a detailed Kata description as a markdown file and save this to disk in an organised file structure.

-Well that was the initial intent, however, it evolved to also collect the user's completed solutions, format them and save them to disk as a language file.
-And then, further extended to also fetch the test code for the kata and format & save that to disk as a test file.
+Well, that was the initial intent, however, it evolved to also collect the user's completed solutions, format them and save them to disk as a language file.
+Then, further extended to also fetch the test code for the kata and format & save that to disk as a test file.
 Configured correctly, this enables code solutions to be run against tests in your local environment.

 <br>

 ## **Why do it...**

-I was trying to organise an absolute mess of completed Kata files on my own system that have accumulated over the course of my time on [Codewars.com](https://www.codewars.com).
+I was trying to organise an absolute mess of completed Kata files on my system that have accumulated throughout my time on [Codewars.com](https://www.codewars.com).
 I almost always prefer to code the solutions in my own familiar IDE environment in favour of the online editor.
 Over time this has amounted to an unordered mess of saved files that I always had intentions of getting sorted.

-In another project, I will be organising all my completed solutions into a Github repository in order to:
+In another project, I will be organising all my completed solutions into a GitHub repository to:

 1. Organise all the mess in a consistent and organised format.
-2. Maintain a kind-of place of reference for me (and now others) to refer to.
+2. Maintain a kind of place of reference for me (and now others) to refer to.
-3. Become more proficient with git and making it part of the normal flow.
+3. Become more proficient with git and make it part of the normal flow.
-4. Finally getting wrapping my head around unit testing by creating tests for each completed Kata.
+4. Finally wrapping my head around unit testing by creating tests for each completed Kata.
 5. And now, with this app, writing an app to automate some of the repetitive work.

 <br>